-Imaging or tracking objects outside a camera's direct line of sight has important applications in autonomous driving, robotic vision, and many other areas.
-By analyzing the time of flight of indirectly scattered light, transient non-line-of-sight (NLOS) imaging approaches (e.g.,~\cite{Velten:2012recovering,buttafava2015non,Gariepy:2016,OToole:2018,xin2019theory,Liu:2019,Lindell:2019:Wave}) are a particularly promising approach to seeing around corners at large scales and long standoff distances.
+\Section{Introduction} Imaging or tracking objects outside a camera's direct line of sight has important applications in autonomous driving, robotic vision, and many other areas.
+By analyzing the time-of-flight of indirectly scattered light, transient non-line-of-sight (NLOS) imaging approaches (e.g.,~\cite{Velten:2012recovering,buttafava2015non,Gariepy:2016,OToole:2018,xin2019theory,Liu:2019,Lindell:2019:Wave,faccio2020non,young2020non}) are a particularly promising approach to seeing around corners at large scales.
 However, all of these techniques rely on time-resolved measurements of indirect light transport that are captured by sampling a large area of a surface within the line of sight of the imaging system.
-The sampled area acts as a synthetic aperture and it was shown that the resolution of estimated hidden scenes, and also the accuracy of NLOS tracking, is primarily limited by both size of the sampling area and temporal resolution of the imaging system~\cite{OToole:2018}.
-Unfortunately, in many applications, such as navigation in tight quarters or at long stand-offs, optical access to a large sampling surface may not be feasible, making current NLOS techniques impractical.\footnote{\editTwo{Another barrier to eye-safe, real-time NLOS imaging is light throughput.
+The sampled area acts as a synthetic aperture and it was shown that the resolution of estimated hidden scenes, and also the accuracy of NLOS tracking, is primarily limited by both the size of the sampling area and the temporal resolution of the imaging system~\cite{OToole:2018}.
+Unfortunately, in many applications, such as navigation in tight quarters or at long standoffs, optical access to a large sampling surface may not be feasible, making current NLOS techniques impractical.\footnote{\editTwo{Another barrier to eye-safe, real-time NLOS imaging is light throughput.
 The challenging radiometry associated with keyhole imaging with diffuse objects is discussed in the supplement.}}

-Here, we introduce a new paradigm for NLOS imaging where transient measurements are recorded along a single optical path at a long standoff distance.
-As shown in Figure~\ref{fig:teaser}, one example of an optical configuration that is enabled by our approach is that of imaging a single point on the wall of a room through a keyhole.
-Although imaging through a keyhole may be possible by moving a small camera very close to the keyhole, our approach operates at long standoff distances and only requires a single optical path from the light source--detector pair to the sampling point inside the room.
+Here, we introduce a new form of NLOS imaging where transient measurements are recorded along a single optical path.
+As shown in Figure~\ref{fig:teaser}, one example of an optical configuration that is enabled by our approach is that of sampling a single point on the wall of a room through a keyhole.
+Although imaging through a keyhole may be possible by moving a small camera very close to the keyhole, our approach operates at a standoff distance from the keyhole and only requires a single optical path from the light source--detector pair to the sampling point inside the room.